cmhouston/excl-mobile/docs/howToSetUpGenyMotionOnAMac.md

 		export ANDROID_SDK=/usr/local/Cellar/android-sdk/23.0.2
 		export ANDROID_NDK=/usr/local/Cellar/android-ndk/r7b

 	1. You may need to change the above paths depending on the current version of the SDK/NDK.
+The above code uses SDK Version 23.0.2 and NDK version r7b
 	- As new Android SDK and NDK's are released, run this in Terminal:

 			$ brew upgrade